AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-rearrange-test-cases-in-a-set.md

 ---
 id: how-to-rearrange-test-cases-in-a-set
-title: How to rearrange test cases in a Set
+title: Rearrangement of test cases in a Test Set
 ---

 ## Description